Glossary of Terms

 The appendix to your opening brief must be a separately bound document.
 The appendix may include only the district court docket entries and whatever parts of the record you would like the Court to read when it considers the issues you raise on appeal.
 At the very least, your appendix must include copies of the docket entries of the district court, the notice of appeal, the judgment or order being appealed, and any memorandum or decision of the district court that you have issues about.
 Documents not contained in the district court record must not be included in the appendix and, if included, may cause sanctions to be imposed.

-You must file an original signed brief with appendix, plus seven copies of the brief and appendix.
+If you do not file electronically, you must file an original signed brief with appendix, plus seven copies of the brief and appendix.
 The number of copies is never waived.
-You must also serve the lawyer for the other side, or the party, if they are not represented, with a copy of your brief and appendix.
+All papers, including the brief and appendix, must be served on the lawyer for the other side, or the party, if they are not represented.

 The Appellee's brief is the other side's opportunity to respond to the Appellant's brief and tell the Supreme Court why the decision of the district court was correct.
 The Appellee's brief and appendix (if any) are due 30 days after service of the Appellant's brief and appendix.
 The Appellee's brief, not including the appendix, is also limited to 32 pages if a monospaced typeface, e.g., Courier New, is used, or 8,000 words if a proportionally spaced typeface, e.g., Arial or Times New Roman, is used.
 It should include all of the same sections discussed above for the Appellant's brief.
 The Appellee does not have to file an appendix if the Appellee chooses to rely on the material included in the Appellant's appendix.